Set up a Premium Workspace

 Allow Workspace members to join

 By default, Workspace members can't collaborate on boards unless they are added as a board member.
-If you don't want to go through the hassle of adding everyone to boards in your Workspace, you can select Allow Workspace members to join in the settings menu in the sidebar of any board.
+If you don't want to go through the hassle of adding everyone to boards in your Workspace, you can select Workspace editing in the board menu.

-This will give Workspace members the ability to join boards in the Workspace themselves.
+This will give Workspace members the ability to join and edit boards in the Workspace.
 You will have to do this for each board on your Workspace individually.

 Set the Workspace-level permissions for members, boards, and invitation restrictions in the Workspace settings.
 To open the Workspace settings, expand the sidebar and click Settings > Workspace settings.